-Mom returns home to find 5-month-old daughter mauled to death by family dog
+Mom Returns Home To Find 5-Month-Old Daughter Mauled To Death By Family Dog

 When they got home, they found the roommate asleep, and when they went to check on the baby, she had been mauled to death.

-Family said the dog had been around the baby since her birth, and had never showed any aggression toward her or anyone else in the home.
+The family said the dog had been around the baby since her birth and had never shown any aggression toward her or anyone else in the home.

 Animal Control officers from the county removed the dog from the home, and it has since been euthanized.